-• Taskforce I: "Data Management and EU NBS Knowledge Repository".
+- Taskforce I: "Data and Knowledge Sharing".
 To ensure the accessibility and the interoperability of the NBS assessment data among the NBS sister projects in Horizon 2020, each NBS project will store on a common platform the NBS case studies data.
-Thanks to this task force it will be possible to connect (create or update) case studies and data from the single NBS project to the EU Repository of Nature-Based Solutions, Oppla.
-As better described in the proGIReg Data Management Plan (Deliverable 4.22), the first step is to register a new case study on the Oppla platform (Figure 1).
-Oppla will expose a set of API to enable the programmatic interaction with the single NBS platforms (Figure 2).
-Also the EU platform NetworkNature will be used as repository (to be launched in 2020, with ICLEI Europe as a partner).
-The proGIreg responsible for this taskforce is CNR.
+Thanks to this task force it will be possible to connect (create or update) case studies and data from the single NBS project to the EU Repository of Nature-Based Solutions, Oppla and to NetworkNature.
+As better described in the proGIReg Data Management Plan (Deliverable 4.21), the first step is to register a new case study on the Oppla platform (Fehler!
+Verweisquelle konnte nicht gefunden werden.).
+Oppla will expose a set of API to enable the programmatic interaction with the single NBS platform. - Taskforce II: "Integrated Assessment Framework".
+The NBS impact within proGIreg will be evaluated according to four assessment domains of interest, which have been defined accordingly with the guidelines of the EKLIPSE Expert Working Group (EWG) on nature-based solutions evaluation2 and described in the Monitoring and Assessment Plan (D4.13).
+The data analysis will provide specific indicators for the four domains.
+These indicators will be easy-to-use descriptor tools, to be further used to compare proGIreg results with those from other sister projects, within this taskforce.
+They constitute one of the main outputs of proGIreg, and their descriptory efficiency will be compared with those provided by the sister projects.
+The chosen indicators have been defined in the proGIreg Protocols of Measurements (D4.34) and more details on their upscaling will be provided in future deliverables.
+This Task Force published the handbook "Evaluating the impact of nature-based solutions" in 2021, incorporating both quantitative and qualitative results from H2020 projects, including proGIreg.